 Changing jobs frequently has become more common and is even seen as a way to get larger raises than what is available if you stick around.
 This means that modern workers are much more familiar with the recruitment pipeline, interviewing, and comparing offer letters.
-This has created a much greater competition between organizations to stand out and seem like the ideal place to work.
-This, in many cases, leads to job postings and interviews which sound the same, promising a great deal with seemingly few challenges or downsides.
-However, as the 80% shows, this approach only works to get new employees in the door.
+This has created greater competition between organizations to stand out and seem like the ideal place to work.
+This, in many cases, leads to job postings and interviews that sound the same, promising a great deal with seemingly few challenges or downsides.
+However, as 80% shows, this approach only works to get new employees in the door.
 Once they feel the reality of what it is like to work in that role, they may rethink it entirely.

 Here’s how you can make honesty and transparency a bigger part of your recruiting efforts:

 If you aren’t sure why you are having trouble retaining people or you are struggling to find new hires, it is critical that you find out why.
 Developing feedback loops in your recruitment and on the job will help you gather information about whether or not your employees feel they understood the nature of the role coming in or if they feel misled.
 If you frequently have new employees who feel they are being asked to work more than they expected or who don’t understand the role, these could be signs of miscommunication during recruiting.
 Learning these facts will help you address these issues while allowing you to be more honest when recruiting.

 Honesty is important because it shows that you respect each job seeker enough not to mislead them or waste their time.
 Being able to give an honest assessment of where your organization stands, both the good and bad of it, means building a culture of transparency and feedback within.
 Whether it’s an internal anonymous survey or just a series of one-on-one conversations, you should be working to get a consensus of how your employees feel, what they need to do their work better, and what is already working well.
 This is also a great retention strategy as you bring new people on and work to meet their needs.